gapmiss/inline-callouts/README.md

 - Consecutive callouts must be separated by at lease one space, character, or line return to be rendered correctly in reading view.
 - Does not work inside a wiki-link
 - Markdown and HTML code is NOT rendered in the callout label
-- When using inline callouts in a table, the pipe characters must be escaped. e.g.:
+- When using inline callouts in a table, the pipe characters must be escaped by a backslash `\`. e.g.:
 	```
 	| example                                  |
 	| ---------------------------------------- |